 - 10 years on the market

 - Go back to the Windows Configuration window, then click Apply and OK.

 - Restart your PC.

 Besides cleaning and optimizing your PC, BoostSpeed protects privacy, diagnoses hardware issues, offers tips for boosting speed and provides 20+ tools to cover most PC maintenance and service needs.

 After you restart your computer, you need to check if the IP configuration error is gone.
 If it is, try enabling the startup applications and services one by one until you isolate what’s causing the issue.
 Once you’ve identified the culprit, you can either update or remove it.

 It is possible for your firewall or antivirus program to interfere with your wireless Internet connection.
 As such, we recommend temporarily disabling your firewall and removing your antivirus.
 If doing this lets you get rid of the problem, then we suggest you switch to a different security software program.
 There are many products out there for this purpose, but we suggest opting for a reliable tool like Auslogics Anti-Malware.

-Auslogics Anti-Malware is a product of Auslogics, a certified Microsoft Gold Application Developer.
+Auslogics Anti-Malware is a product of Auslogics, a certified Microsoft Silver Application Developer.
 That is to say, you can be sure that this software program is designed to be compatible with Windows 10.
 It will not conflict with your main antivirus.
 What’s more, it will catch malicious items that your antivirus may miss.
 So, you can fix the IP configuration issue while keeping your computer safe and secure.

 Method 8: Uninstalling the Wireless Adapter Driver